Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Proof of the variance reduction of MDR

 \section{Proof of the variance reduction of MDR}

-\begin{proof} Under Assumptions \ref{common_support}, \ref{no_direct_effect}, and \ref{common_embed_support} (i.e., the common support, no direct effect of action on reward, and the common embedding support), we can derive the variance reduction of MDR against DR as follows.
+\begin{proof} Under Assumptions \ref{common_support}, \ref{no_direct_effect}, and \ref{common_embed_support} (i.e., the common support, no direct effect of action on reward, and the common embedding support), we can derive the variance reduction of MDR against MIPS as follows.

-Equation \eqref{eq:variance_mdr_iid_def} is from the independent and identically distributed data-generating process of context, action, action embedding, reward, and the definition of DR and MDR.
-For \eqref{eq:variance_mdr_expect}, as DR and MDR are unbiased under the assumptions, we focus on the expectation of the second moment.
-For $\EE_{\bar{d}_{\pi_b}}\left[ 2\EE_{\pi_e(a'|x)}[\hat{q}(x, a')] w(x, a)\Delta(x, a)\right]$, we have